DHTMLX/docs-suite/docs/layout/api/layout_beforehide_event.md

 });

 @returns:
-- result	boolean		false - to prevent a cell from being hidden, otherwise true
+- result	boolean | void		false - to prevent a cell from being hidden, otherwise true

 @example: